jet/Microservice-Edge-Testing-Example/README.md

 Kafka is run through docker, a simple `docker-compose up` should spin up the kafka instance for you.

 If you are running this in a windows VM through parallels, make sure to enable nested virtualization in parallels, and that you allocate the VM 8192 MB of RAM.
-Less or More than that seems to be unstable
+Less or More than that seems to be unstable.